JulieMckenna/Enigma-Bombe/README.md

   b. deletes that instance of the Enigma machine and repeats those steps with different setttings until the settings are found

 Bombe Database:
+- Will hold the correct settings the enigma machine